top of page

 In litigation, each party hires a lawyer to advocate for their interests in front of a judge.
 This process can be lengthy, adversarial, and costly.

 On the other hand, mediation is a collaborative method where a neutral third party (the mediator) aids in settling disputes outside the courtroom.
-It is underpinned by the principles of compromise and agreement, making it less stressful, more cost-effective and quicker to resolution.
+It is underpinned by the principles of compromise and agreement, making it less stressful, more cost-effective, and quicker to resolve.

 Why Choose Mediation?